 Genealogy & History

-Started in 2002, the society continues to highlight the contributions of Jews to the region.
-Two books commissioned by the society, “Under the Vine and the Fig Tree” by Lin Weber and “The Jews of Napa Valley” by Donna Mendelsohn and Henry Michalski, highlight the invaluable contribution of Jewish merchants, winemakers and others toward the creation of Napa Valley.
+Highlights contributions of Jews to region; commissioned two books “Under the Vine and the Fig Tree” by Lin Weber and “The Jews of Napa Valley” by Donna Mendelsohn and Henry Michalski.

 Judaica, Gifts & Books

 Judaica can also be found at gift shops in synagogues and JCCs.